audiotool/manual/README.md

 * [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) (with [MyST](https://myst-parser.readthedocs.io/en/latest/syntax/typography.html#syntax-core) flavour) if they end with `.md`, or
 *  [reStructured](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) if they end with `.rst`.

 You can modify files there, or add new files.
 If you add a new directory, reference them from [index.rst](/index.rst) so they become visible at the top level.
+If you want to add images, put them inside the `_static` directory.

 See instructions below to see your changes locally before commiting.

 ### Build locally